Outer space: Interstellar space

-The local interstellar medium is a region of space within 100 parsecs (pc) of the Sun, which is of interest both for its proximity and for its interaction with the Solar System.
+The local interstellar medium is a region of space within 100 pc of the Sun, which is of interest both for its proximity and for its interaction with the Solar System.
 This volume nearly coincides with a region of space known as the Local Bubble, which is characterized by a lack of dense, cold clouds.
-It forms a cavity in the Orion Arm of the Milky Way galaxy, with dense molecular clouds lying along the borders, such as those in the constellations of Ophiuchus and Taurus.
-(The actual distance to the border of this cavity varies from 60 to 250 pc or more.)
+It forms a cavity in the Orion Arm of the Milky Way Galaxy, with dense molecular clouds lying along the borders, such as those in the constellations of Ophiuchus and Taurus.
+The actual distance to the border of this cavity varies from 60 to 250 pc or more.
 This volume contains about 104–105 stars and the local interstellar gas counterbalances the astrospheres that surround these stars, with the volume of each sphere varying depending on the local density of the interstellar medium.
 The Local Bubble contains dozens of warm interstellar clouds with temperatures of up to 7,000 K and radii of 0.5–5 pc.

 When stars are moving at sufficiently high peculiar velocities, their astrospheres can generate bow shocks as they collide with the interstellar medium.
 For decades it was assumed that the Sun had a bow shock.
 In 2012, data from Interstellar Boundary Explorer (IBEX) and NASA's Voyager probes showed that the Sun's bow shock does not exist.
 Instead, these authors argue that a subsonic bow wave defines the transition from the solar wind flow to the interstellar medium.
-A bow shock is the third boundary of an astrosphere after the termination shock and the astropause (called the heliopause in the Solar System).
+A bow shock is a third boundary characteristic of an astrosphere, lying outside the termination shock and the astropause.